jimmythepage/parrot/README.md

 ## Feedback and Support

 Feel free to clone, fork and request PR.
-This is just a little tool for productivity under MIT license.
+This is just a little tool for productivity under MIT license, made to improve my everday life at work.
+It is laser focused on one thing alone and taht is whay I needed: not a big complicated enviroment but a single button approach.